5yutan5/setup-poetry-env/README.md

 - Setup Python and Poetry
 - Cache Python dependencies and Poetry installation
-- Auto install Python dependencies
+- Install Python dependencies
-- Cache only specific groups, if you use [Poetry Dependency groups](https://python-poetry.org/docs/managing-dependencies/).
+- Cache only specific groups, if you use [Poetry Dependency groups](https://python-poetry.org/docs/managing-dependencies/)

 ## Usage